nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retreival_unstructured_document.md

 ---

-The `Unsecured Document` retrieval format allows the provider to share information in standard formats which are generally not considered to have a machine readable structure, such as a PDF document containing a Mental Health Crisis plan.
+The `Unstructured Document` retrieval format allows the provider to share information in standard formats which are generally not considered to have a machine readable structure, such as a PDF document containing a Mental Health Crisis Plan.

-Support for un-structured documents is intended to be used to share existing document and record types, without the need for consumers and providers to develop and adopt new standards, meaning quicker benefits for health care services and improve care for the patients.
+Support for unstructured documents is intended to be used to share existing document and record types, without the need for consumers and providers to develop and adopt new standards, resulting in reduced development and implementation time, quicker benefits for health care services and improved care for patients.

 ## Pointer retrieval `Format` Code and `MIME` type

 ### Format

-The NRL pointer `format` code for this retrieval format is as follows:
+The NRL pointer [`format`](explore_reference.html#retrieval-format) code for this retrieval format is as follows:

 | Code | Display |
 | --- | --- |